danieltjw/action-queue-management/README.md

 REQ-1: Loop Actions are started at the appropriate time and continue indefinitely

-REQ-2: Loop Actions are interrupted or paused by new actions and resume seamlessly afterwards
+REQ-2: Loop Actions can be interrupted or paused by new actions and resume seamlessly afterwards

 REQ-3: Loop Actions are toggled off when users use the same key press